JMM to support AAP in opposing Central ordinance: Arvind Kejriwal | Politics

 - India

-Announcing this at a press conferencehere here, Kejriwal said that the ordinance must be defeated collectively in Parliament where it is likely to come up for voting as a law in the forthcoming session.
+Announcing this at a press conference here, Kejriwal said the ordinance must be defeated collectively in Parliament where it is likely to come up for voting as a law in the forthcoming session.

-''JMM will support AAP in opposing Central ordinance on control of administrative services in Delhi. ''The Centre is creating a crisis for the Aam Aadmi Party and is preventing a duly elected government from functioning independently.'' the Delhi CM said.
+''JMM will support AAP in opposing the Central ordinance on control of administrative services in Delhi. ''The Centre is creating a crisis for the AAP and is preventing a duly elected government from functioning independently,'' the Delhi CM said.

 ''Despite the Supreme Court verdict in favour of the AAP government (the apex court had ruled that the control over transfer and posting of top bureaucrats in Delhi would vest with the state government), the Centre brought the ordinance,” Kejriwal stressed.